 - Staphylococcal infections: septicemia, skin and soft tissue infections, bone infections, lower respiratory tract infections, etc.

-Off-Label Clinical Uses of Vancomycin include:
+Off-Label Clinical Uses

 - Catheter-related infections